 Turn your most popular category into a product hypothesis.

-Here is how Bryan did it, here is his most popular blog posts:
+Here is how Bryan did it, here are his most popular blog posts:

 and here are his most popular content upgrades:

 Analyzing this data he determined “list building” is the hottest topic of interest for his email subscribers.
 This is the topic that most of his email subscribers wanted to know more.

 He created a Google doc and wrote down a thorough description of his online list building course, click here to view this Google doc.